 - Claimant or petitioner: the person who starts the process, or makes the claim.

 - Defendant or respondent: the person on the other side; the person being sued.

 - Pleadings: the formal written claims and defences used to start and defend a lawsuit.

 - Serving documents: means getting the paperwork to another person, according to the law.

 - Style of cause: shows who is suing and who is being sued.
 For example, Smith v.
 Jones.

 - Damages: includes money for financial loss, property loss, emotional or physical injuries, loss or earnings, or costs of care.

-A case gets started when one side files and serves a court document called a Notice of Claim (or sometimes a Petition).
-The Notice of Claim says what the person’s legal claims are and what they want the court to order.
+A case gets started when one side files and serves a court document called a Notice of Claim or Notice of Civil Claim (or sometimes a Petition).
+This document says what that person is suing for and what they want the court to order.